portabletext/editor/packages/editor/README.md

   // The types below are left empty for this example.
   // See the rendering guide to learn more about each type.

-  // Annotations are more complex marks that can hold data (e.g., hyperlinks).
+  // Annotations are more complex marks that can hold data (for example, hyperlinks).
   annotations: [],
-  // Lists apply to entire text blocks as well (e.g., bullet, numbered).
+  // Lists apply to entire text blocks as well (for example, bullet, numbered).
   lists: [],
-  // Inline objects hold arbitrary data that can be inserted into the text (e.g., custom emoji).
+  // Inline objects hold arbitrary data that can be inserted into the text (for example, custom emoji).
   inlineObjects: [],
-  // Block objects hold arbitrary data that live side-by-side with text blocks (e.g., images).
+  // Block objects hold arbitrary data that live side-by-side with text blocks (for example, images, code blocks, and tables).
   blockObjects: [],
 })
 ```